Korosh-Rajaei/Marley-and-Me-pet-adoption-software/README.md

   -Python programming: Korosh Rajaei
   -HTML/CSS and design of the interface: Emre Uysal, Amirhossein Shahsavari
   -OpenNMT training: Korosh Rajaei, Emre Uysal, Amirhossein Shahsavari
-  -Founding and the choice of the dataset for OpenNMT training: Linda Selles, Sterre Zwart
+  -Finding and the choice of the dataset for OpenNMT training: Linda Selles, Sterre Zwart
 Screen shots of interfaces and servers are also uploaded to the repository.